 But only when it’s cost-effective.
 If your family enjoys eating an item and you know they’ll finish the package before it expires, it might be a good idea to buy that item in bulk.
 But before you grab that big package, take a look at the unit price.

 To calculate the unit price of an item, take the total price and divide it by the number of items in the package.
-While it seems like bulk purchases are money savers, if the unit price is higher on the bulk package than the smaller one, grab a few of the smaller packages instead to save a little extra money.
+While it seems like bulk purchases are money savers, if the unit price is higher on the bulk package than the smaller one, grab a few of the smaller packages instead to save a little extra money (to read my full post with all my tips on bulk buying, go here).

 Sometimes, avoiding the store all together is the best way to save money on groceries.
 Amazon Prime Pantry has a variety of pantry staples available for the same price (or less) as your grocery store.